 Ms Amelia Young, Victorian Campaigns Manager for Wilderness Society Australia

-Amelia has experience in strategic campaign planning, development and implementation, as well as policy analysis and research.
+Ms Young has experience in strategic campaign planning, development and implementation, as well as policy analysis and research.
 She is proficient in writing and delivering presentations to a vast range of audiences, including major donors, political figures and community.
-Amelia is interested in and committed to developing winning campaigns that deliver better outcomes for people and places.
+She is interested in and committed to developing winning campaigns that deliver better outcomes for people and places.
 She developed the Great Forest National Park, Emerald Link and Ethical Paper campaigns.

 Mr Matthew Ruchel, Executive Director of Victorian National Parks Association

 Mr Matthew Ruchel has been the Executive Director of Victorian National Parks Association since 2007, and has a strong background in environmental policy.

 Mr Ruchel has worked in the non-government environmental policy areas at state, national and international level for more than 30 years, including roles with the Australian Conservation Foundation, Hume City Council and Greenpeace.
 Mr Ruchel has held senior positions in leading international and national conservation organisations and in local government.